AntelopeIO/spring/docs/03_keosd/35_wallet-specification.md

 ## [Base58check](https://www.npmjs.com/package/base58check)

-Base58Check is a JavaScript implementation of this algorithm and may be used to encode and decode EOS WIF private keys.
+Base58Check is a JavaScript implementation of this algorithm and may be used to encode and decode Vaulta WIF private keys.

 ```sh
 base58check = require('base58check')